meowdding/CustomScoreboard/README.md

 - Fully customizable scoreboard layout.
 - Custom Lines beyond Hypixel's Lines, like the current Mayor or your Party.
-- Rounded Background
+- Rounded Background, Rounded Textured Background

 Later Planned Additions:

-- Image as a Background
 - Elements that are in SkyHanni and not this mod, like Power, ...

 Using /customscoreboard, or /cs for short, you can open the config and start customizing your Custom Scoreboard experience!